netbox-community/netbox-plugin-tutorial/tutorial/step07-navigation.md

 Upon reloading the page, you should see a new "Plugins" section appear at the end of the navigation menu, and below it, a section titled "NetBox Access Lists", with our two links.
 Navigating to either of these links will highlight the corresponding menu item.

+:blue_square: **Note:** If the menu items do not appear, try restarting the development server (`manage.py runserver`).

 ![Navigation menu items](/images/step07-menu-items1.png)

 That's much more convenient!

 ### Adding Menu Buttons

 While we're at it, we can add direct links to the "add" views for access lists and rules as buttons.
-We'll need to import two additional classes: `PluginMenuButton` and `ButtonColorChoices`.
+We'll need to import two additional classes at the top of `navigation.py`: `PluginMenuButton` and `ButtonColorChoices`.

 ```python
 from extras.plugins import PluginMenuButton, PluginMenuItem
 from utilities.choices import ButtonColorChoices
 ```

-`PluginMenuButton` is used similarly to `PluginMenuItem`: Create an instance and pass the necessary keyword arguments to effect a menu button.
+`PluginMenuButton` is used similarly to `PluginMenuItem`: Instantiate it with the necessary keyword arguments to effect a menu button.
 These arguments are:

 * `link` - The name of the URL path to which the button links
 * `title` - The text displayed when the user hovers over the button